-The Hive is a space at the library where various “maker” equipment is available for classes, personal use, and collaborative projects.
-The rotating equipment is funded by a Texas Cooperative Library grant from the Institute for Museum and Library Services through the Texas State Library and Archives Commission, see “Rolling DIY Makerspace” below for more details.
-The interactive whiteboard was purchased through a grant from the Hancher Foundation.
+The library offers various maker equipment for classes, personal use, and collaborative projects.
+We have access to rotating equipment that is funded by a Texas Cooperative Library grant from the Institute for Museum and Library Services through the Texas State Library and Archives Commission, see “Rolling DIY Makerspace” below for more details.
+The interactive whiteboard in The Hive at the library, which is used for various programs, was purchased through a grant from the Hancher Foundation.

 You must include a URL or .stl file with your form or your form will ignored and you will not be contacted.